keshav-c/TicTacToe-js/README.md

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+The game allows two players to enter their user names and start playing.
+It also counts the players score.

 ## Built With

-- Major languages,
+- JavaScript
-- frameworks,
+- CSS
-- technologies used
+- HTML

 ## Live Demo